-NATIONAL BLUEBERRIES MONTH
+NATIONAL BLUEBERRY MONTH

-This once wild berry became domesticated during the early 1900s thanks to the observations of Elizabeth Coleman White and the research of Dr. Frederick V. Coville.
+This once wild berry became domesticated during the early 1900s thanks to the observations of Elizabeth Coleman White and research of Dr. Frederick V. Coville.
 Before their efforts, wild blueberries were never successfully transplanted and raised in any farming operation for personal or commercial production.
 The only way to enjoy fresh blueberries was to seek them out where they grew naturally.

-Through the efforts of White and Coville, today producers and private gardeners bring to fruition these amazingly delicious berries.
-Whether from farm to table or from the farmer to the grocer to you, these vibrant berries pack a punch in vitamins and health benefits.
+Through the efforts of White and Coville, producers and private gardeners today bring to fruition these amazingly delicious berries.
+Whether from farm to table or from the farmer to the grocer, these vibrant berries pack a punch in vitamins and health benefits.

 Enjoy some fresh blueberries!
 They’re in season, and they are ripe for the picking.
 Use #NationalBlueberryMonth to share on social media.
 Visit the National Day Calendar recipe page for more ways to use your blueberries or to share recipes with us.